-Hot Chocolate Index & French Alps market report
+Hot Chocolate Index & French Ski Property Market Report

 The French ski property market remains strong with average property prices increasing by 3.8% in Savoie and 18.4% in Haute-Savoie over the past 10 years.
 This is primarily due to the fact that the increasing demand for properties here outstrips supply.